Steve Lu

-Steve Lu or Lu Xingfu (陆行夫; born February 13, 1919) was a student of Zhang Daqian and Pu Ru.
-Lu was trained in Chinese traditional art and calligraphy, collectively known as guohua or "traditional painting".
+Steve Lu or Lu Xingfu (陆行夫; born February 13, 1919) is a Chinese-born artist.
+A student of Zhang Daqian and Pu Ru, Lu was trained in Chinese traditional art and calligraphy, collectively known as guohua or "traditional painting".

 Lu's additional formal training in Western art allowed him to create both impressionistic and expressionistic forms.
 He was ease with both classical and experimental styles and combined both Chinese and Western methods.